- Taking Our Time by Lucila Newell, 2018

 - Breastfeeding in Public: This Discomfort Matters by Lucila Newell, 2018

 Breastfeeding is not the norm in the UK, and breastfeeding in public can be especially daunting to a new mother.
 The anxiety that many women face shows that.
 In the last Infant Feeding Survey, 45% of mothers said they felt uncomfortable feeding in front of others, and most acutely so in public spaces*.

 But considering that being out and about is our right, and part of women’s daily needs and practice, this makes it a big deal.
 If breastfeeding cannot be folded easily within women’s daily lives, then it is likely that it is a practice that will either not be taken up, or be carried out for very long by the majority of women, which is what we are seeing today…read more

 - The Ecology of Breastfeeding by Lucila Newell, 2018

 Breastfeeding is food.
 It is part of the wider network of food production and relations.
 The food of love, as it has been called.
 And it is.
 Breastfeeding provides sustenance and nourishment and love in one swift gesture.

 I felt like that.
 But myths, images and stories helped.
 They helped because they made me feel accompanied, made me feel valued and understood, gave me perspective, and also other ways to see myself and what I was doing.
-They made me feel part of something bigger....Read more
+They made me feel part of something bigger….read more

 Because the barriers to breastfeeding are cultural, not medical but the majority of information about breastfeeding comes from the medical community.
-This viewpoint says that women should breastfeed, without acknowledging the personal and emotional struggles involved in doing so.Read more
+This viewpoint says that women should breastfeed, without acknowledging the personal and emotional struggles involved in doing so….read more